-13.4.1.2 CMTS CRL Support
+13.4.1.1 CMTS CRL Support 69

 The CMTS MUST support retrieval of CRL files formatted as defined in [RFC 3280].
+CRL files may identify revoked certificates that were issued from different CAs.
+Therefore, the CMTS MUST support extensions related to indirect CRL files as defined in [RFC 3280].
 The CMTS MUST support HTTP as defined in [RFC 2616] for downloading CRL files.